Rafaela Ybarra de Vilallonga: Beatification

-The informative process for beatification opened in the Diocese of Vitoria in 1929 and concluded its business in 1931 while the theologians approved her spiritual writings on 12 May 1937; the formal introduction to the cause came on 11 July 1952 under Pope Pius XII and she became titled as a Servant of God.
+The informative process for beatification opened in the Diocese of Vitoria in 1929 and concluded its business in 1931.
+Theologians approved Ybarra's spiritual writings on 12 May 1937; the formal introduction to the cause came on 11 July 1952 under Pope Pius XII and she became titled as a Servant of God.
 An apostolic process was then held in the Diocese of Bilbao from 1954 until 1957 while both processes received the validation of the Congregation for Rites in Rome on 16 June 1959.

 An antepreparatory committee met to discuss and approve the cause on 19 May 1964 as did a preparatory committee on 15 April 1969 and soon after a general one on 12 June 1969.
 Pope Paul VI named Vilallonga as Venerable on 16 March 1970 after he confirmed that the late widow had led a model Christian life of heroic virtue.
 The process for investigating a miracle took place in Buenos Aires in Argentina after Cardinal Santiago Copello inaugurated the process in 1955 and then closed it later in 1957; the Congregation for the Causes of Saints validated the process on 15 March 1974 before a medical board approved it on 16 July 1975.
 Theologians approved it sometime later on 12 July 1983 as did the C.C.S. on 13 September 1983; Pope John Paul II granted definitive approval that the healing was a miracle and then beatified Vilallonga on 30 September 1984 in Saint Peter's Square.

 The process for the miracle needed for sainthood spanned from 26 July 2004 until 7 December 2004 and received C.C.S. validation on 10 June 2005.
 A medical board approved this miracle on 26 November 2009.

 The current postulator for this cause is Dr. Silvia Mónica Correale.